 Relevance-Based Prediction: A Transparent and Adaptive Alternative to Machine learning

-Mark Kritzman, Founding Partner, State Street Associates, State Street Global Markets Founding Partner, CEO, Windham Capital Management, LLC, Chairman, Windham’s Investment Committee | Replay Coming Soon
+Mark Kritzman, Founding Partner, State Street Associates, State Street Global Markets Founding Partner, CEO, Windham Capital Management, LLC, Chairman, Windham’s Investment Committee | Replay Available

 Relevance-based prediction is a model-free approach to prediction that forms predictions as relevance-weighted averages of observed outcomes.
 The relevance weights are composed of similarity and informativeness, which are both measured as Mahalanobis distances.
 This prediction method deals with complexities that are beyond the reach of conventional prediction techniques such as linear regression analysis, and it does so in a way that is more transparent, more adaptive, and more theoretically justified than widely used machine learning algorithms.